Don DeLillo: 2000s

 DeLillo's papers were acquired in 2004 by the Harry Ransom Humanities Research Center at the University of Texas at Austin, reputedly for "half a million dollars".
 There are "[one] hundred and twenty-five boxes" of DeLillo materials, including various drafts and correspondence.
 Of his decision to donate his papers to the Ransom Center, DeLillo has said: "I ran out of space and also felt, as one does at a certain age, that I was running out of time.
 I didn't want to leave behind an enormous mess of papers for family members to deal with.
 Of course, I've since produced more paper—novel, play, essay, etc.—and so the cycle begins again."

 DeLillo published his final novel of the decade, Falling Man, in 2007.
-The novel concerns the impact on one family of the 9/11 terrorist attacks on the World Trade Center in New York, "an intimate story which is encompassed by a global event".
+The novel concerns the effects on one family of the 9/11 terrorist attacks on the World Trade Center in New York, "an intimate story which is encompassed by a global event".
 DeLillo said he originally "didn't ever want to write a novel about 9/11" and "had an idea for a different book" he had "been working on for half a year" in 2004 when he came up with the idea for the novel, beginning work on it following the reelection of George W. Bush that November.

 Although highly anticipated and eagerly awaited by critics, who felt that DeLillo was one of the contemporary writers best equipped to tackle the events of 9/11 in novelistic form, the novel met with a mixed critical reception and garnered no major literary awards or nominations.
 DeLillo remained unconcerned by this relative lack of critical acclaim, remarking in 2010, "In the 1970s, when I started writing novels, I was a figure in the margins, and that's where I belonged.
 If I'm headed back that way, that's fine with me because that's always where I felt I belonged.
 Things changed for me in the 1980s and 1990s, but I've always preferred to be somewhere in the corner of a room, observing."

 On July 24, 2009, Entertainment Weekly announced that David Cronenberg would adapt Cosmopolis for the screen, with "a view to eventually direct."
 Cosmopolis, eventually released in 2012, became the first direct adaptation for the screen of a DeLillo novel, although both Libra and Underworld had previously been optioned for screen treatments.
 There were discussions about adapting End Zone, and DeLillo has written an original screenplay for the film Game 6.

 DeLillo ended the decade by making an unexpected appearance at a PEN event on the steps of the New York Public Library in support of Chinese dissident writer Liu Xiaobo, who was sentenced to 11 years in prison for "inciting subversion of state power" on December 31, 2009.